Rather than get overwhelmed by your tasks, you bite off three things you can accomplish.

-Personally, I recommend having your 3 simple goals, as well as doing a deep dive on goal setting.
+Personally, I recommend having your three simple goals, as well as doing a deep dive on goal setting.

 Practicing the Rule of 3

-- Start your day with the Rule of 3.
-When I wake up, the first thing I do is figure out 3 things I want to accomplish.
-Of course, I usually accomplish way more than that, but 3 is a way to prioritize and focus.
+- Start your day with the Rule of Three.
+When I wake up, the first thing I do is figure out three things I want to accomplish.
+Of course, I usually accomplish way more than that, but three is a way to prioritize and focus.

 - Test yourself.
-What are the 3 things you want to accomplish for the day?
+What are the three things you want to accomplish for the day?
 If you have to look them up, it’s too complicated.
-If your 3 outcomes are complicated, chances are they are really activities.
-Play around with how you say your 3 outcomes.
+If your three outcomes are complicated, chances are they are really activities.
+Play around with how you say your three outcomes out loud.

 - Improve your estimates.
 By paying attention to your results, you’ll start to figure out how long things really take you.
 You’ll get better at estimating both for the day and for the week.
 Remember, you get to practice each day, so all you have to do is pay attention and you’ll improve.